 Debt collection is a huge industry nowadays.
-There are more debt collection agencies out there than ever, and while they don’t necessarily have the best reputation, it could be argued that we all should pay our debts.
+There are more debt collection agencies out there than ever, and while they don’t necessarily have the best reputation.

 This may upset and worry you, but with a bit of planning, you can deal with them quickly and easily.

 We take a look at how to deal with Scottish Power Debt Collectors and answer some frequently asked questions about them, as well as debt collection agencies in general.

 It’s not your fault.
 Complaints to the Financial Ombudsman have risen this year from 830 to 2,006, so it’s safe to say that you’re not alone.